-Formative assessment (In-course): 30% At least three assessments for 30 Marks The assessments could take any forms such as classroom assignment, take-home assignment, group assignment, quiz, and presentation.
-Summative Assessment: 70% Evaluation End of course written examination is of three hour duration Question paper contains two parts: Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 Marks Part II: Students are expected to answer four questions out of six questions that may include several parts.
+- At least three assessments for 30 Marks - The assessments could take any forms such as classroom assignment, take-home assignment, group assignment, quiz, and presentation.

+- End of course written examination is of three hour duration - Question paper contains two parts: - Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 Marks - Part II: Students are expected to answer four questions out of six questions that may include several parts.
 Total marks for this part is 80.